 December 2017.
-Hesperia Zoo has repeatedly and continually shown contempt for the law, animal welfare, and public safety, to the point that the federal government seems to be trying to shut them down.
+Based on the public information reported below, Hesperia Zoo appears to have repeatedly and continually shown contempt for the law, animal welfare, and public safety.

-Like many facilities that exploit wild cats, Stephanie Taunton’s Hesperia Zoo has changed its name, which is why it can be difficult to find information about them.
+Like some other facilities that we view as exploiting wild cats, Stephanie Taunton’s Hesperia Zoo has changed its name and used multiple names, which is why it can be difficult to find information about them.
 Before 2007, they were called the Cinema Safari Zoo, and Taunton still rents out its exotic animals for movies and photo shoots under the name “Bow Wow Productions” or “All Animal Productions.”

 In 2006, a 500-lb. tiger escaped from its enclosure at the Hesperia Zoo when employees failed to lock the cage during cleaning.
 Because the zoo did not have the proper equipment on hand to tranquilize a tiger, the animal was on the loose for hours, during which time he attacked a donkey.
 The zoo’s owners repeatedly refused to comment on the incident, stating that the zoo is “private property and the media is not welcome.”

 In 2008, the zoo was fined $30,000 by the federal government for “willful violations” of the Animal Welfare Act and was temporarily disqualified from obtaining a USDA license.
 Note that this is almost unheard of, and only happens to the absolute worst of the worst facilities.
 The USDA docket for this ordered Taunton to immediately cease and desist from the following violations (among others):

 - operating as an exhibitor without a valid license from the Secretary of Agriculture;

 - failing to make animals, facilities, and records available to USDA officials for inspection;